Imperial-MATH50009/midterm-practice-code-formatter/README.md

     foo()
     }
    ```
-   then the error message would read "} at line 1 position 0 unmatched."
+   then the error message would read "} on line 1 position 0 unmatched."
 (3 marks)

 In order to implement this method, you will want to loop through the characters
 of each line and record any open brackets you find on a stack.
 As you encounter